-HIS 2013 World Civilization I Surveys western and near and far eastern societies from prehistoric times up to 1500 CE.
+HIS 1023 World Civilization I Surveys western and near and far eastern societies from prehistoric times up to 1500 CE.
 Emphasis is placed upon the relationships between intellectual, political, religious, economic and cultural developments.

-HIS 2023 World Civilization II Surveys western and near and far eastern societies from 1500 CE to the present.
+HIS 1033 World Civilization II Surveys western and near and far eastern societies from 1500 CE to the present.
 Emphasis is placed upon the relationships between intellectual, political, religious, economic and cultural developments.

-HIS 2113 United States History I Surveys the major social, economic, cultural and political issues that helped shape the region of the present-day United States from the pre-Columbian era through the Civil War.
+HIS 1123 United States History I Surveys the major social, economic, cultural and political issues that helped shape the region of the present-day United States through the Civil War.
 Highlights include early exploration, colonial development, the American Revolution, the emergence of an American national identity and the conflict over slavery.

-HIS 2123 United States History II Surveys the major social, economic, political and diplomatic issues that shaped the United States' domestic and international situation from Reconstruction through the early 1990s.
-Highlights include industrialization, government reform movements, imperialism, mass culture and the implications of "superpower" status.
+HIS 1133 United States History II Surveys the major social, economic, political and diplomatic issues that shaped the United States' domestic and international situation from Reconstruction through the early twenty-first century.
+Highlights include industrialization, government reform movements, imperialism, mass culture, and the nation's involvement in a changing international order.